fusioncharts/dev_centre_docs/chart-guide/standard-charts/drag-able-charts.md

 ## Drag-able Area 2D Chart

 To render a drag-able area 2D chart, change the value of the `type` attribute from `dragline` to `dragarea`.
 The rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=dragarea "@@open-newtab") page of drag-able area 2D chart.

 A drag-able area 2D chart thus created looks like: